Why Train at Michigan Medicine

 - Joint Internship with Internal Medicine: Offered in collaboration with the Department of Internal Medicine, the PGY1 program provides an opportunity to develop ophthalmic clinical and surgical skills, as well as participate in ambulatory and urgent care.
 Additional goals include team-building with residents and faculty and systems-based care at Michigan Medicine and the Veteran’s Administration Hospital, allowing for a seamless transition to the PGY2 year.

 - Diversity, Equity and Inclusion: Kellogg sponsors two students to attend the annual Association of University Professors of Ophthalmology’s Minority Ophthalmology Mentoring-Student Engagement Day at the American Academy of Ophthalmology Fall meeting.
 The Diversity, Equity, and Inclusion Ophthalmology Student Program grant allows for up to two underrepresented minority medical students at UMMS to work on research projects focusing on evaluation of inequities in eye care, clinical and surgical exposures.
-The Department’s Michigan Ophthalmology Pipeline (MOP) DEI grant funds a mentorship program that includes outreach for URM students to garner earlier interest in the field of ophthalmology.
+The Department’s Michigan Ophthalmology Pathway (MOP) DEI grant funds a mentorship program that includes outreach for URM students to garner earlier interest in the field of ophthalmology.

 - Ophthalmology Resident International Rotation/Education Program: Through the Kellogg Eye Center for International Ophthalmology, residents have the opportunity to gain international experience through on-site rotations with global partners.
 Residents work with mentors at Kellogg and at our partner institutions around the world on research projects while observing the delivery of eye care in another setting.